PhonologicalCorpusTools/SLPAA/docs/source/predefined_handshapes.rst

 Bent
 ~~~~
-- **Dictionary description:** Handshape is compressed to take on a flat appearance
+- **Dictionary description:** "Handshape is compressed to take on a flat appearance"
 - **Generic description:** Selected fingers are extended straight from the palm with only the bottom joint flexed (except “bent-thumb-L”, which has the thumb lateral and bent upwards parallel to the extended index finger)
-- **SLP coding description:** proximal joint of each bent finger is F; other joints are often E but may depend on handshape (except for “bent-thumb-L” -- see description)
+- **SLP coding description:** proximal joint of each bent finger is F; other joints are often E but may depend on handshape (except for “bent-thumb-L” -- see description under baseline "L" above)
 - **Prototypical coding:** F-E-E on each bent finger

 .. image:: images/pdhs_bent.png